Holloway Jingles

 Holloway Jingles is a collection of poetry written by a group of suffragettes who were imprisoned in Holloway jail during 1912.
-It was published by the Glasgow branch of the Women's Social and Political Union.
+It was published by the Glasgow branch of the Women's Social and Political Union(WSPU).
 The poems were collected and edited by Nancy A John, and smuggled out of the prison by John and Janet Barrowman.
-The foreword was written by Theresa Gough.
+The foreword was written by Theresa Gough, a journalist and active speaker for the WPSU, whose nom de plume was ‘Karmie M.T.
+Kranich'.